VSpaceCode/VSpaceCode/README.md

 Although [VSCode Vim already bound](https://github.com/VSCodeVim/Vim/blob/v1.14.5/package.json#L124-L152) these to `h/j/k/l`, however, they might not work in all lists like in the problem pane.
 You can merge the following keybindings to `keybindings.json` to bind `ctrl+h/l/j/k` for those situations.

-> This config might conflict with "Quick Window Navigation" above.
+> This config might be in conflict with "Quick Window Navigation" above.

 <details><summary>keybindings.json</summary>
 <p>